cosmos/ibc/spec/ics-003-connection-semantics/README.md

 - The created connection objects on both chains contain the consensus states specified by the initiating actor.
 - No other connection objects can be maliciously created on other chains by replaying datagrams.
-- The connection should be able to be voluntarily & cleanly closed by either blockchain.
-- The connection should be able to be immediately closed upon discovery of a consensus misbehaviour.

 ## Technical Specification